 There are lots of colours on these cars both standard and special and lots of variations among the options and trimming.
-My chassis databook has details of all of them and anyone who feels motivated to delve into it will be rewarded with a rich field for study.
-Go here to read about the databook, and go here to find out where to order one.
+The Jensen Genome has details of all of them and anyone who feels motivated to delve into it will be rewarded with a rich field for study.
+Go here to read about the book and go here to find out where to order one.

 As a guide, here is the extraordinary range of paint colours used on the early Interceptor: